-Complete the following forms and return them along with any other requested information to the Department of Nursing as soon as possible:
+Complete the nursing application and return them along with any other requested information to the Department of Nursing:

-- Pre-Licensure Nursing Program Application: Please complete the application to the program found on the advising tab on myView. - Processing of Application: All completed forms, and information needed for the applicant file must be received before the Nursing Admissions, Progression, Graduation and Scholarship Committee (APGS) considers the applicant for entry into the program.
+- Pre-Licensure Nursing Program Application: Please complete the application to the program found on the advising tab on myView. - Processing of Application: All information needed for the applicant file must be received before the Nursing Admissions, Progression, Graduation and Scholarship Committee (APGS) considers the applicant for entry into the program (i.e. nursing application, transcripts, etc.).
 The APGS Committee is composed of a chair, who is a member of the nursing faculty, additional nursing faculty, representatives of University admissions, the University for Professional and Adult Learning (CPAL) program, the Nursing Administrative Assistant, and student representatives.
 The APGS Committee considers all qualified applicants to the nursing program.